MaxBenets/MaxBenets/README.md

 # Hello 👋.
 My name is Maksym!

 ### I am a front-end developer.
 Developing web pages of React and Redux.
 Previously developed on Vue.
-I love development, games and anime.
+I like development, games and anime.

 ## I use technologies & languages 👨‍💻:
 <ul>